sswam/allemande/doc/intro.md

 ### AI Artists
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
-- **Yoni, Poni, Coni, Boni**: Adult-oriented NSFW image generation with a cartoon/anime style
-- **Bigi, Pigi**: State of the art adult-oriented NSFW image generation
+- There are other models focused on NSFW art, available in the NSFW zone.

-- In addition to using the AI art models directly, users can talk to Pixi and Illu, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+- In addition to using the AI art models directly, users can talk to Illu and Pixi, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results
 - **Gimg**: A search agent that provides Google image search results
 - **UTube**: A video search agent that helps you find the best content on YouTube
-- **Pr0nto**: A NSFW search agent that provides adult content from PornHub

 ### Programming Tools
 - **Palc**: Calculator